Efficient Attention Mechanism for Visual Dialog that can Handle All the Interactions between Multiple Inputs

-Now suppose we wish to extend the above attention mechanism to a greater number of utilities\footnote{As we stated in Introduction, we use the term {\em utility} here to mean a collection of features, e.g., either the visual feature, the question feature, or the dialog feature(s) in the case of visual dialog. }; we denote the number by $U$.
+Now suppose we wish to extend the above attention mechanism to a greater number of utilities\footnote{As we stated in Introduction, we use the term {\em utility} here to mean a collection of features.}; we denote the number by $U$.
 If we consider every possible source-target pairs, there are $U(U-1)$ cases in total, as there are $U$ targets, for each of which $U-1$ sources exist.
 Then we need to consider attention computation ${\cal A}_{Y}(X)$ over $U-1$ sources $Y$'s for each target $X$.
 Thus, the straightforward extension of the above attention mechanism to $U$ utilities needs $U(U-1)$ times the number of parameters listed in Eq.(\ref{eqn:ma_weights}).
-If we stack the block, the total number of parameters further increases proportionally.
+If we stack the blocks, the total number of parameters further increases proportionally.

 To cope with this, we remove all the weights from Eq.(\ref{eqn:basic_attn}).
 To be specific, for each head $h(=1,\ldots,H)$, we choose and freeze $(W_h^Q, W_h^K, W_h^V)$ as

 where $O_{d_H}$ is a $d_H\times d_H$ zero matrix and $I_{d_H}$ is a $d_H\times d_H$ identity matrix.
 In short, the subspace for each head is determined to be one of $H$ subspaces obtained by splitting the $d$-dimensional feature space with its axis indexes.
 Besides, we set $W^O=I$, which is the linear mapping applied to the concatenation of the heads' outputs.
 Let $\bar{\cal A}_Y(X)$ denote this simplified attention mechanism.